somaticbits/tezos-infra/Readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

 First and foremost step is to get either a VPS, or a dedicated server to host the Tezos Node, the TzKT blockchain indexer and the monitoring stack.
 Current preferred provider is [Servdiscount](www.servdiscount.com).
+Recommended specifications: 8(v)Cores / 16GB RAM / 500GB+ (SSD is recommended)

 *Note: these steps are valid on a CentOS 7 distribution but can be reproduced with some changes on any other distro (Ubuntu, Debian...).*